1

 Focaccia Barese

-This focaccia recipe has been in my mom's family for several generations.
-It's one of my most requested dishes.
-In fact, some hosts tell me I can't attend their parties unless I bring this with me! —Dora Travaglio, Mount Prospect, Illinois
+This focaccia has been in my mom's family for several generations.
+It is one of my most-requested recipes whenever I am invited to a party—I am not allowed to attend unless I bring it! —Dora Travaglio, Mount Prospect, Illinois

 Caribbean Wontons